Essential Oils for Skin Inflammation and Acne

 Ginger essential oil is believed to reduce the amount of prostaglandins in the body, which are compounds associated with pain.
 The beneficial effects of ginger polyphenols have been reported to suppress inflammation in research such as “Assessing the Effects of Ginger Extract on Polyphenol Profiles”.

-An in-vitro study reported that ginger essential oil exerted anti-inflammatory effects by inhibiting lipoxygenase enzymes as well as quercetin.
+An in-vitro study reported that ginger essential oil exerted anti-inflammatory effects by inhibiting lipoxygenase enzymes, as well as quercetin.
 Lipoxygenase enzymes are involved in the development of breast, prostate, and colorectal cancers when overexpressed.
 The research discovered that ginger oil reduces inflammation by preventing the migration of excess leukocytes from the blood to tissues.
 Leukocytes travel to the site of damaged tissue to encourage tissue repair.
-However, when they migrate excessively to the area it causes an abnormal inflammatory response.
+However, when they migrate excessively to the area, it causes an abnormal inflammatory response.
 Animal research demonstrates that ginger essential oil prevents chronic joint inflammation in a model of rheumatoid arthritis, but does not affect acute joint swelling.
 An additional study of 140 participants found that topically applied ginger essential oil “significantly reduced low back pain and disability”.
-Ginger oil reduced the production of pro-inflammatory constituents released during respiratory infections in-vitro.
+Ginger oil reduced the production of pro-inflammatory constituents released during respiratory infections in vitro.

 Grapefruit™ also contains high levels of bioactive flavonoids—a category of plant compounds present in citrus fruits like oranges, lemons, bergamot, and grapefruits (Study).
 Flavonoids demonstrate anti-inflammatory, anticarcinogenic, lipid-lowering, and antioxidant activities (according to research published in Oxid Med Cell Longev. titled “Bioactive Flavonoids, Antioxidant Behavior, and Cytoprotective Effects of Dried Grapefruit Peels”).
-The research data suggests that “grapefruit peel has considerable potential as a source of natural bioactive flavonoids with outstanding antioxidant activity which can be used as agents in several therapeutic strategies.”
+The research data suggests that “grapefruit peel has considerable potential as a source of natural bioactive flavonoids with outstanding antioxidant activity, which can be used as agents in several therapeutic strategies.”
 Flavonoids were observed in the oil glands of citrus peels (Essential oils are found mainly in the oil glands).

 Frankincense™ oil has long been heralded for its anti-inflammatory, immune-boosting, and pain-relieving properties.
-Research shows Frankincense™ and its anti-inflammatory constituent alpha-pinene, significantly inhibit inflammation and enhance immune-supporting properties.
+Research shows that Frankincense™ and its anti-inflammatory constituent alpha-pinene, significantly inhibit inflammation and enhance immune-supporting properties.
 The chemical constituent borneol possesses anesthetic and anti-spasmodic properties.

 Research has shown that active compounds in ylang-ylang oil include several types of flavonoids that can help improve blood flow, lower inflammation, and support a healthy circulatory system.

-Ylang-ylang is rich in the constituent Linalool which is known for its anti-inflammatory properties.
+Ylang-ylang is rich in the constituent Linalool, which is known for its anti-inflammatory properties.
 Research indicates that linalool “plays a major role in the anti-inflammatory activity displayed by the essential oils containing them, and provides further evidence suggesting that linalool and linalyl acetate-producing species are potentially anti-inflammatory agents.”

-The Study of Anti-Inflammatory Activity of Oil-Based Dill found Dill to possess anti-bacterial, antioxidant, anti-inflammatory, and anti-spasmodic qualities.
-Dill Seed is rich in the anti-inflammatory constituents D- limonene and carvone and α-phellandrene, which make up about 90% of dill seed oil’s composition.
-Carvone has shown a significant anti-inflammatory effect in the inflammatory carrageenan model,
+The Study of the Anti-Inflammatory Activity of Oil-Based Dill found that Dill possesses anti-bacterial, antioxidant, anti-inflammatory, and anti-spasmodic qualities.
+Dill Seed is rich in the anti-inflammatory constituents D-limonene, carvone, and α-phellandrene, which comprise approximately 90% of dill seed oil’s composition.
+Carvone has been shown to exhibit a significant anti-inflammatory effect in the carrageenan-induced inflammatory model, as reported in the research on the Anti-inflammatory activity of hydroxydihydrocarvone.
+It reveals that the hydroalcoholic extract of the Dill seed causes a significant decrease in inflammation.
+Dill oil can suppress the production of inflammatory cytokines and enzymes like TNF-α, IL-6, and IL-1β2.

 Additional research found that limonene has anti-inflammatory and analgesic effects, which control cyclooxygenase 1 and 2 and inhibit inflammation.